CypriotUnknown/amazon-scraper/README.md

 ## Output

-The output data is stored in the root folder in the file `amazon.json`.
+The output data is stored in `data/amazon.json`.

 ## RUN